Sayt123/BulkBz2-ifier/README.md

 - Watch and marvel as 7zip bzip2's your folder

 Compression level quick comparisons if you want to change the **-mx#** line.
 I switched to -mx2 for faster compression with minimal compression loss.
-Tested on surf_rolly at 439,711KB uncompressed.
+Tested on my copy of CSGO surf map [surf_rolly](https://gamebanana.com/mods/82209) at 439,711KB uncompressed.
 It is worth noting these tests were also done before I changed the dictionary size.

 Level | Output Filesize | Time